MacdaraTwomey/KeepTime/README.md

 Currently only Windows is supported.

-// Need to include because of FTL
+## Dependencies

-This project uses the FreeType library for font rendering
+This project uses SDL for opening a window and handling input, ImGui for rendering the UI and the FreeType library for font rendering.
+These are provided as dll files in the build directory.